ajlopatkin/PlasAnn/README.md

 - **Plasmid Maps:** PNG images representing the annotated plasmid.

-The Databases can be downloaded from [here](https://rochester.box.com/v/PlasAnndatabases)
+The Databases can be downloaded from [here](https://rochester.box.com/v/PlasAnndatabases) The first time the pipeline is run it will automatically download the databases.

 Regarding any issues [Contact me](hislam2@ur.rochester.edu)